What next for British agriculture: Farmers and food businesses reflect on Brexit

 With only a few months remaining before our scheduled departure from the European Union, Brexit is looming large on the horizon.
 As talk of transition, hard borders and ‘no-deal’ spreads, we wanted to find out how farmers and food businesses across the country were feeling about the future of UK agriculture.
 What threats and opportunities do they see?
 Has their perspective changed since 2016?
 What specific issues are their businesses facing, and what has the UK Government done to address those concerns?
 We’ve invited farmers across the UK, to share their thoughts.

-This week, we speak to Andrew Barbour, whose 540 hectare farm, Mains of Fincastle, in the Scottish uplands is home to a herd of 50 suckler cows and about 400 sheep.
+This week, we speak to Andrew and Seonag Barbour, whose 540 hectare farm, Mains of Fincastle, in the Scottish uplands is home to a herd of 50 suckler cows and about 400 sheep.
 The farm is a few miles to the north west of Pitlochry and sits at over 1000 feet above sea-level.
 Eighty percent of the farm is under rough grazing, which is classified under the Natura 2000 designations, thanks to the underlying limestone and associated plant communities.

 “We don’t know what Brexit means for us.
 Uncertainty is the name of the game.
 So, is the glass half full or half empty for us folks farming in the uplands?
 The glass is not just empty but broken to boot; it is the vision of a trade deal with the US letting in food with low standards of production.
 This is clearly a Trump aim and part of Mr Fox’s vision for Brexit.
 It’s unlikely we will survive that nightmare scenario as livestock producers in Highland Perthshire.
 Throw in austerity at home and we might as well retire now.
 Cheap food comes at a price.